A short overview for those of you who just want some quick suggestions – These are our top picks for the Best Laptops for Video Editing:

 Our Picks: Best Laptops for Video Editing

-The MSI P65 Creator has an Nvidia GTX 1070 Graphics Card with 8GB of VRAM, more than enough for boosting CUDA-based Effects Calculations and driving two extra Monitors via HDMI and Mini Display Port Connectors.
+The MSI P65 Creator has an Nvidia RTX 2060 Graphics Card with 6GB of VRAM, more than enough for boosting CUDA-based Effects Calculations and driving two extra Monitors via HDMI and Mini Display Port Connectors.

 32GB of RAM should keep you more than happy for all kinds of project-complexities, even such as 4K Editing of 10Bit RED Footage or Projects that have a long editing Timeline.

-The in-built 512GB of NVME SSD Storage, offers excellent read and write speed for loading and saving your Footage in Realtime and should be enough space for storing some projects before having to add additional external Drives.
+The in-built 1TB of SSD Storage, offers excellent read and write speed for loading and saving your Footage in Realtime and should be enough space for storing some projects before having to add additional external Drives.

 The budget choice: